dadoomer/markdown-slides/README.md

 Don't have python?
 Your version of python not working?

-Here's a fearless, conflict-free python install that Just Works™:
+Here's a fearless, conflict-free python install that Just Works™ on a bash shell:

 ```bash
 curl -sS https://webinstall.dev/pyenv | bash